jimratliff/GenoMac-user/README.md

 Project GenoMac-user does *not* require regular maintenance.
 Once you’ve configured a particular user account the first time, that should do it—*unless something changes*.
 See [When to run the Hypervisor](#when-to-run-the-hypervisor) for a discussion of what kinds of changes warrant some kind of action on your part.

 ### Refresh local clone
-Every time you run the Hypervisor, it will check the remote of GenoMac-user on GitHub to determine whether there are changes relative to the local copy and, if so, will pull those down.
+Every time you run the Hypervisor, it will check the remote of GenoMac-user on GitHub to determine whether there are changes relative to the local copy and, if so, will pull those down.[^TODO_validate_auto_updating]

+[^TODO_validate_auto_updating]: This the desired behavior and how Hypervisor is intended to be designed to work.
+However, it needs further testing to see whether it is doing so, particularly with regard to changes in the GenoMac-shared submodule.

 Alternatively, you can do that check-and-update yourself with:[^git_pull_interpretation]
 ```bash